osprey-dcs/Quartz-firmware/README.md

 ## Application firmware – part 1

 1. Start Vivado and in the **Quick Start** pane click the `Open Project` link.
 In the window that pops up navigate to the **NASA_ACQ** directory created in the previous step.
 Select the `NASA_ACQ.xpr` project file and click `OK`.
 A window with ominous 'Critical Warnings' may pop up.
 Don't worry, the following step fixes them.
 1. In the **Project Manager** pane click `Settings`.
-In the **Project Settings** of the window that pops up expand the IP entry and ensure that the **IP Repositories** values match the locations of the support modules.
-If not, select the incorrect entries and click the `-` button, then click the `+` button and navigate to and select the correct locations.
+In the **Project Settings** of the window that pops up expand the IP entry and ensure that an **IP Repositories** value identifies the locations of the support modules in the ip_repo directory in the project top-level directory.
+If not, select the incorrect entries and click the `-` button, then click the `+` button and navigate to and select the correct location.
- Note that if all the support modules were checked out into a single directory (e.g. ip_repo in the above section) it is necessary to specify only that directory.
-Once all the repository paths are correct, click `OK` to close the window.
+Once the repository path is correct, click `OK` to close the window.
 1. Click the `Reports` menu item and click `Report IP Status`.
 In the **IP Status** pane at the bottom of the window click `Upgrade Selected` if it is not greyed out (i.e. if any of the support modules has changed).
 1. Click `Generate Block Design` in the **Project Manager** pane.
 Wait.....
 When the block design has been generated a green check mark will appear between the right angle bracket and the 'bd' in the lower left of the 'Design Runs' tab in the bottom pane of the Vivado window.
 2. In the menu bar, click `File`, then select`Export`, then click `Export Hardware...`.